Michael-Cowie/Notes/Math/calculus/integrals/definite_and_indefinite_integrals.md

 dy = \frac{dy}{dx}dx = 2x \ dx
 ```

-- $2x \ dx$ is a constructred quantity. $2x$ is the height of the derivative curve at $x$ and $dx$ is the width, so their product is the area of the rectangle on the derivatives graph.
+- $2x \ dx$ is a constructed quantity. $2x$ is the height of the derivative curve at $x$ and $dx$ is the width, so their product is the area of the rectangle on the derivatives graph.

 - $dy$ is the corresponding infinitesimal quantity on the original graph, not a rectangle, but a direct rise in $y$.